gesior/open-tibia-library/tools/colored-outfit-images-generator/README.md

 Unzip generated `outfits.zip` to this folder and put all files on web server.

 Set write file permissions to unzipped folder for PHP.
 It will generate cache files in folders with images on first run.

+You can generate `outfits.zip` using official host of OpenTibiaLibrary: https://outfit-images.ots.me/generator/